 Bury Life Chances Commission

-A commission to improve people's skills, job prospects and help businesses was launched in Bury on 21 September 2016.
+A commission to improve people's skills, job prospects and help businesses was launched in Bury in 2016.

 The Bury Life Chances Commission aims to ensure that schools, colleges and companies work together so that young people of all abilities can maximise their potential and employment opportunities.
 The commission will also look at helping adults to retrain and up-skill so that they are 'employable for life' in an era when the days of a life-long job are largely over.